rodrigopivi/Chatito/spec.md

     hi
 ```

 The previous example will generate all possible unique examples for greet (in this case 2 utterances).
-But there are cases where there is no need to generate all utterances, or when we want to attach some extra properties to the genreated utterance, that is where entity arguments can help.
+But there are cases where there is no need to generate all utterances, or when we want to attach some extra properties to the generated utterance, that is where entity arguments can help.

 Entity arguments are comma separated key-values declared with the entity definition inside parenthesis.
 Each entity argument is composed of a key, followed by the `:` symbol and the value.
 The argument key or value are just strings wrapped with single or double quotes, optional spaces between the parenthesis and comma are allowed, the format is similar to ndjson but only for string values.